UK Skilled Worker Visa

 To be granted a UK Skilled Worker Visa, you will need to meet the following mandatory criteria:

-• have a confirmed job offer for a role on the UK Shortage Occupations List before you apply for the visa
+• have a confirmed job offer for a role listed as eligible by UK Visas and Immigration before you apply for the visa

 • work for a Home Office-approved UK employer (also known as ‘sponsors’) and be able to present a ‘certificate of sponsorship’ that describes your intended role